 $ python get-pip.py

-In order to check whether PIP has been successfully installed on your system, run the below command on your CMD.
+After installation, run the below command to check whether PIP has been successfully installed on your system or not.

 2. Installing PIP on Ubuntu

 We can use easy_install to install PIP too.
 Actually, both of them are package managers and PIP has replaced the easy_install utility.